 How to remove the top oil layer from your bone broth

 If you desire to reduce the fat in your broth, you can siphon off the top layer of melted grease by using a gravy ladle.
 Just put the ladle into the crockpot, so that the handle is upright, and the rim of the ladle is just barely below the surface of the broth.
-Any grease layer on top of the broth will fill the ladle.
+Any grease layer on top of the liquid will fill the ladle.
 You can repeat this several times to remove the fat from your broth.
 Save the grease for your dogs and cats, if you don’t want to eat it yourself.
 The extra nutritious fat will make their coats shine and their skin condition improve.

 How to use the finished bone broth?

-Bone broth can be drunk in a mug like tea.
+Your homemade broth can be drunk in a mug like tea.

 Bone broth can be used as the base for vegetable soup.
 Just add some dulse or other seaweed, carrots, beets, parsnips, potatoes, parsley, and any other seasonal vegetables that you have on hand.
 Simmer for about an hour on low in the crockpot.
 Eat it when the vegetables reach your desired doneness.